Red Light Cameras

 When did the cameras start?

-The first set of Red Light Cameras were implemented at the intersection of Circle Drive and Avenue C on October 19, 2005.
+The first set of red light cameras was implemented at the intersection of Circle Drive and Avenue C on October 19, 2005.
 Red light cameras were also implemented at two other locations – Preston & 8th Street and 51st Street & Warman in October 2008.
 After the expiration of these contracts, the cameras were replaced with new systems in November 2013.
-Red Light cameras also became fully operational at the intersection of 33rd Street & Idylwyld Drive on November 20, 2013.
-A 30-day phase-in period was in effect at 33rd Street & Idylwyld Drive from November 20 to December 20 2013.
-During that time, courtesy Warning Notices were mailed to registered owners of vehicles that ran red lights.
-No fine was payable during the warning phase-in period
+Red light cameras also became fully operational at the intersection of 33rd Street & Idylwyld Drive on November 20, 2013.

 Are there signs?